thecannawiki/cannawiki-js/src/wiki/Genetics.md

 * [List of 1:1 strains on seedfinder.eu](https://en.seedfinder.eu/database/strains/cbd-rich/same-amount-of-thc-and-cbd/)

-## Aroma and taste ##
-The aroma and taste of Cannabis is created by the composition of terpenes and other aromatic volatile compound<ref>Minor, Nonterpenoid Volatile Compounds Drive the Aroma Differences of Exotic Cannabis - Oswald et al. 2023 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10601067/</ref>.
-While terpenes are widely known, there is ongoing research to uncover how these compounds define the aroma profile.

-The most notable terpenes used to broadly categorize cannabis are as follows:

-* Myrcene
-* Pinene
-* Caryophyllene
-* Limonene
-* Terpinolene

 ## Mutations ##
 Environmental stress, among other factors, can cause the DNA of a cultivar to be altered causing a variation in its genetics.
 This can lead the morphology to differ wildly from other plants that began with the same genetics, in other words, the same strain.